gutonosa/gutonosa/Academic-Homepage/_pages/about.md

 # News

+[2025.11] Attended EMNLP 2025 in person for the first time — a truly exciting experience 🎉
 [2025.09] Started my Ph.D. study at the [NLP Group @ PolyU](https://polyunlp.github.io/) & [EIT NLP](https://eit-nlp.github.io/lab-website/), supervised by Dr. Xiaoyu Shen and Prof. Wenjie Li.
 [2025.08] Got one paper accepted by EMNLP 2025🎉!
 [2025.05] Released our new [survey](https://arxiv.org/pdf/2505.16782) on Latent Chain-of-Thought Reasoning.